 The place for students to “Live.
 Create.
 Launch.”

-The Lassonde Entrepreneur Institute and the David Eccles School of Business announced plans in April 2014 for an incredible new building for student entrepreneurs.
+The Lassonde Entrepreneur Institute and the David Eccles School of Business announced plans in April 2014 for an incredible new building for student entrepreneurs and innovators.

 The building, called the Lassonde Studios, will house more than 400 unique student residences and 20,000 square feet of “garage” space where any student on campus can build a prototype, attend an event or launch a company.
 It will be the place where students “Live.
 Create.
 Launch.”
-The building is made possible by a new $12 million donation from Pierre Lassonde.
+The building and related programs are made possible by $25 million in donation from Pierre Lassonde.

 “This building is the materialization of Pierre Lassonde’s visionary approach to student innovation and entrepreneurism,” said David Pershing, president of the university.
 “His enormous generosity and this unique building will make the University of Utah the best place in the country to be a student entrepreneur.”

 The Lassonde Studios building will be an estimated 160,000 square feet in total.
-It will sit near the heart of campus and the David Eccles School of Business.
-The exterior design of the building will be inspired by the slopes and angles of the canyons along the Wasatch Front.
+It will sit near the heart of campus.
+The exterior design of the is inspired by the slopes and angles of the canyons along the Wasatch Front.
 The design team hopes the building will be iconic and help attract national attention to entrepreneurial learning opportunities at the U.